CompOmics/compomics.github.io/peptide-shaker/_posts/2015-12-10-peptideshakercli.md

                            Example: "c:\file1.mgf, c:\file2.mgf".

 -id_params (*)             The identification parameters file (.par).
                            Generated using the GUI or via IdentificationParametersCLI.
-Alternatively, IdentificationParametersCLI parameters can be passed directly to the command line.
                            Example: "c:\search_parameters.par".
+                           Alternatively, IdentificationParametersCLI parameters can be passed directly.

 (*) Not mandatory if these files are part of a zip file input with the identification files.
 ```